Heartfelt note to the document remediator

 This phase of checking the document is also a great time to review your headings.

 4. If everything is in the correct order, your check is complete.
+If not, you can drag and drop tags into the correct location, or tag any untagged content.

 Primary Language